secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/Working with the Windows Event Log.md

 ### Introduction
-- From a SOC Analyst or IT Administrator's perspective, monitoring, collecting, and categorizing events occurring on all machines across the network is an invaluable source of information for defenders proactively analyzing and protecting their network from suspicious activity.
-On the other hand, attackers can see this as an opportunity to gain insight into the target environment, disrupt the flow of information, and as a way to hide their tracks.
-As we will see in later modules, sometimes we can find juicy information such as credentials hiding in event logs as a target system that we compromise during a penetration test.
-Other times, enumerating event logs can help us understand the level of logging in the environment (are just the defaults in place, or has the target organization configured more granular logging?).
-In this section, we will discuss the following:
+- **Windows Event Logs** are invaluable for SOC Analysts and IT Administrators to monitor, collect, and categorize network-wide events, aiding in proactive defense against suspicious activity.
+- **Attackers** can exploit event logs for reconnaissance, disruption, or hiding traces, and sometimes uncover sensitive information like credentials during penetration testing.
+- Enumerating event logs provides insights into an organization’s logging configuration (default or granular).
+- Key topics discussed include:
-	- What is the Windows Event Log?
+    - The purpose and function of the Windows Event Log.
-	- What information does it log, and where does it store this information?
+    - Types of information logged and storage locations.
-	- Interacting with the Event Log via the `wevtutil` command line utility
+    - Using the `wevtutil` command-line utility to interact with logs.
-	- Interacting with the Event Log using PowerShell cmdlets
+    - Utilizing PowerShell cmdlets for log management.

 ### What is the Windows Event Log?
-- A clear understanding of event logging is crucial to success in infosec.
-To kickstart our journey into gaining a thorough understanding of the Windows Event Log, there are a few key concepts that we need to define before diving in.
-These concepts will become the base upon which everything else will be built.
-The first one that needs to be explained is an `event` definition.
-Simply put, an `event` is any action or occurrence that can be identified and classified by a system's hardware or software. `Events` can be generated or triggered through a variety of different ways including some of the following:
-	- User-Generated Events
-	    - Movement of a mouse, typing on a keyboard, other user-controlled peripherals, etc.
-	- Application Generated Events
+- **Events** are actions or occurrences identifiable by hardware or software, categorized as:
+    - **User-Generated Events**: Mouse movements, keyboard input, etc.
-	    - Application updates, crashes, memory usage/consumption, etc.
+    - **Application-Generated Events**: Updates, crashes, memory usage, etc.
-	- System Generated Events
-	    - System uptime, system updates, driver loading/unloading, user login, etc.
+    - **System-Generated Events**: Uptime, updates, driver activity, logins, etc.
-- With so many events occurring at different intervals of time from various sources, how does a Windows system keep track of and categorize all of them?
-This is where our second key concept, known as `event logging` comes into play.
-- [Event Logging](https://learn.microsoft.com/en-us/windows/win32/eventlog/event-logging) as defined by Microsoft:
-- "`...provides a standard, centralized way for applications (and the operating system) to record important software and hardware events.`"
+- **Event Logging** is a standardized, centralized method for recording key software and hardware events, as defined by Microsoft:
-- This definition sums up the question quite nicely.
-However, let us attempt to break it down a bit.
-As we discussed beforehand, there are a lot of events that are being triggered or generated concurrently on a system.
-Each event will have its own source that provides the information and details behind the event in its own format.
-So how does it handle all of this information?
-- Windows attempts to resolve this issue by providing a standardized approach to recording, storing, and managing events and event information through a service known as the `Windows Event Log`.
-As its name suggests, the `Event Log` manages events and event logs, however, in addition to this functionality it also opens up a special API that allows applications to maintain and manage their own separate logs.
-In the [Windows Fundamentals](https://academy.hackthebox.com/module/details/49) module, we discussed `services` in logs in greater detail in the [Windows Services and Processes](https://academy.hackthebox.com/module/49/section/457) section, however, it is essential to understand that the `Event Log` is a required Windows service starting upon system initialization that runs in the context of another executable and not it's own.
-- Before we dig into querying the Event Log from cmd.exe and PowerShell we need to understand the possible types of events available to us, the elements of a log, and various other elements.
+    - It enables consistent handling of event data from various sources.
+- **Windows Event Log**:
+    - A core Windows service managing events and logs.
+    - Provides an API for applications to manage their own logs.
+    - Runs at system initialization and operates within another executable's context.
+- Before querying Event Logs via **cmd.exe** or **PowerShell**, it’s essential to understand:
+    - Types of events.
+    - Log elements.
+    - Additional foundational concepts.

 ### Event Log Categories and Types
 - The main four log categories include application, security, setup, and system.
-Another type of category also exists called `forwarded events`.
+- Another type of category also exists called `forwarded events`.
 ![[Screenshot_20241111_140734.png]]

 ### Event Types
-- There are five types of events that can be logged on Windows systems:
+- There are five types of events that can be logged on Windows systems.
 ![[Screenshot_20241111_140754.png]]

 ### Event Severity Levels
-- Each log can have one of five severity levels associated with it, denoted by a number:
+- Each log can have one of five severity levels associated with it, denoted by a number.
 ![[Screenshot_20241111_140816.png]]

 ### Elements of a Windows Event Log
 - The Windows Event Log provides information about hardware and software events on a Windows system.
-All event logs are stored in a standard format and include the following elements:
+- All event logs are stored in a standard format and include the following elements:
 	- `Log name`: As discussed above, the name of the event log where the events will be written.
 By default, events are logged for `system`, `security`, and `applications`.
 	- `Event date/time`: Date and time when the event occurred
 	- `Task Category`: The type of recorded event log